What is Java memory leakage?

 In memory, objects can have two states, unreferenced and referenced.
 Referenced objects still have active connections to the Java application, while unreferenced objects do not.
 The job of the garbage collector is to find and identify unreferenced objects and remove them.

-The garbage collector will not clean objects that appear to be referenced, or in use.
+The garbage collector will not clean objects that appear to be referenced or in use.
 Java memory leaks occur when there is an overlap of unreferenced objects that appear to still be in use.

 How do I know if I have a memory leak?